Learn how to monitor and tune the performance of your Oracle Real Application Clusters (Oracle RAC) database.

 Multi-block read request events when all disk reads are preferred, for example:

 gc cr multi block grant

 In summary, the wait events for Oracle RAC convey information valuable for performance analysis.
 They are used in Automatic Database Diagnostic Monitor (ADDM) to enable precise diagnostics of the effect of cache fusion.

-To determine the amount of work and cost related to inter-instance messaging and contention, examine block transfer rates, remote requests made by each transaction, the number and time waited for global cache events as described under the following headings:
+Learn how to determine the amount of work and cost related to inter-instance messaging and contention, examine block transfer rates and remote requests made by each transaction, and determine the number and time waited for global cache events.

 The effect of accessing blocks in the global cache and maintaining coherency is represented by:

 - The Global Cache Service (GCS) statistics for

 gc current blocks received,